All Episodes

 They don't think they can get out of bed without it.

-They have almost two thousand.
+They have almost 2,000.

-So for year two of Obama's Great Fix for pre existing conditions, DHS is doing three things.
+So for year two of Obama's great fix for pre-existing conditions, DHS is doing three things.

-They're reducing the premium cost by twenty percent.
+They're reducing the premium cost by 20%.

 Two more tiers of coverage.